AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/install-sdks.md

 >[!INFO]
 >
->If you are not able to use CocoaPods in your own apps, you can learn about other [supported implementations](https://github.com/adobe/aepsdk-core-ios#binaries) in the github project.
+>If you are not able to use CocoaPods in your own apps, you can learn about other [supported implementations](https://github.com/adobe/aepsdk-core-ios#binaries) in the GitHub project.

 ## Build CocoaPods